MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, low CPU priority will be used during scheduled scans.

-- If you disable or do not configure this setting, not changes will be made to CPU priority for scheduled scans.
+- If you disable or don't configure this setting, not changes will be made to CPU priority for scheduled scans.
 <!-- Scan_LowCpuPriority-Description-End -->

 <!-- Scan_LowCpuPriority-Editable-Begin -->